 Who am I?

 I studied for two years at a boarding high school called St. Mark’s School in Southborough, Massachusetts.
-There, my love for Psychology emerged and I was also allowed to nurture my passion for writing and research during my time as an editor for the school’s academic journal.
+There, my love for Psychology emerged, and I was also allowed to nurture my passion for writing and research during my time as an editor for the school’s academic journal.

 In 2021, I enrolled at Davidson College to pursue a Bachelor of Science (BS) in Psychology and English.
 My passions have persisted throughout my time at Davidson College, and as I near graduation, I am somehow even more certain about my educational interests and pursuits than I was six years ago.

 While at Davidson, I have been fortunate enough to pursue opportunities that have continued to strengthen my passions.
-I have pursued research opportunities either directly as the primary researcher, or indirectly as an assistant, in the fields of Biology, Neuroscience, and Psychology.
-I have also pursued study abroad experiences in Prague, Copenhagen, and Stockholm where I got to experience many different learning pedagogies.
+I have pursued research opportunities either directly as the primary researcher or indirectly as an assistant in the fields of Biology, Neuroscience, and Psychology.
+I have also pursued study abroad experiences in Prague, Copenhagen, and Stockholm, where I got to experience many different learning pedagogies.
 Such a global educational experience has provided me with insight, experiences, and perspectives that strengthen my skills as a writer, researcher, student, and person.

-Feel free to reach out if any of aspect of my portfolio or CV piques your interest and you would like to have a discussion.
+Feel free to reach out if any aspect of my portfolio or CV piques your interest and you would like to have a discussion.